jmintb/blog/content/blog/programming_language_1.md

 ### Closing notes

 Thanks for reading!
 I hope this post was informative and fun.
 The code for this post is available [here](https://github.com/jmintb/programming_language_one).
+If you have questions or comments checkout [this](https://github.com/jmintb/blog/discussions/1) dicussion thread.

 [rss](https://raw.githubusercontent.com/jmintb/blog/main/atom.xml)